QDS-API/QDS-API.github.io/source/index.html.md

 # Authentication
-Authentication against the BEX API ecosystem is a two-part process and is required to prevent access to confidential client data.
+Authentication against the QDS API ecosystem is a two-part process and is required to prevent access to confidential client data.
 The process involves the generation of your API security token which is described in the next section.
 This token is then included in the HTTP headers of your API calls and serves to identify and authenticate you on our platform.

 API’s that serve non-sensitive client data such as our quick waybill <a href="tracking">tracking</a> do not require your token to be present in the API call and can be called anonymously.